-Evaluators are expected to directly observe portfolio interventions in provinces and districts.
-This also includes functioning of the project supported community and stakeholder's groups and infrastructures.
-The evaluators will follow the COVID-19 protocols while during the mission.
+Evaluator is expected to directly observe portfolio interventions in provinces and districts.
+This also includes observing the functioning of the project supported community and stakeholder's groups, platform and infrastructures.
+The evaluator will follow the COVID-19 protocols during the mission.
 If field mission is not possible due to COVID-19 crisis, it should be discussed and mutually agreed with UNDP.